 In Planning terms, the Biodiversity Net Gain (BNG) principle establishes the simple objective of achieving a (measurable) 10% creation/enhancement of habitats post-development than was present pre-development.
 BNG, can be thought of as creating/enhancing habitats which provide potential homes for biodiversity.
 It is not species focused, but habitat focused, and follows the maxim ‘build it and they will come’.

-Once the Bill has passed, it is probable that there will be a two-year period of adjustment to permit developers / landowners / LPAs to become acquainted with the process before it becomes legally enforceable.
 The Bill will almost certainly have an impact upon land prices, as the density of housing on any given site will have to be reduced to provide on-site BNG / Off-site BNG or factor in the cost of compensation payments.
 The bottom line is that building homes will become more expensive as a result of BNG.

 BNG for Planning Applicants.